udexon/Homoiconism/Q22_OBOR_Scratch.md

 As such, the solution we propose in this project, the Phos programming language, an extension of the Forth programming language, has tremenduous significance due to the factors described above.

+### #GOQ_Q23
 - What is the Phos programming language？

-Phos is a stack based programming language syntactically compatible to Forth, implemented as a stack machine shell (smashlet) within a high level host programming language, such as Java, JavaScript, PHP etc., enabling a supply chain model for programming languages, i.e. host programming language as upstream module, Phos as downstream module.
+Phos is a stack based programming language syntactically compatible to Forth, implemented as a stack machine shell (smashlet) within a high level host programming language, such as Java, JavaScript, PHP etc., enabling a supply chain model for programming languages, i.e. the host programming language as upstream module, Phos as downstream module.

 :: link to Phos; then compare visual block schemes Scratch Blockly etc. Emphasize Google MIT heavy weight but have limitations